PEAK EXPERIENCES OF JOMOLHARI YAKTSA TREK

 THE QUOTED BHUTAN TOUR COST INCLUDES THE FOLLOWING

-• Rate inclusive of all three meals, both local and continental healthy cuisine
+• Firstly, the rate includes all three meals, featuring both local and continental healthy cuisine.

-• Rate inclusive of Bhutan Government Royalty fees of $100 per person per night
+• Importantly, the Bhutan Government royalty fees of $100 per person per night are included.

-• Rate inclusive of all entry fees, museum fees, and historical attraction fees
+• Additionally, all entry fees, museum charges, and historical attraction costs are covered.

-• Rate inclusive of airport arrival and departure transfer in Bhutan
+• Lastly, the one-time visa fee ($40) and airport arrival and departure transfers in Bhutan are included.

 INCLUSIVE TREK AND CAMPING